- Home

 Fiji's beaches aren't just beautiful - they're remarkably diverse.
 Volcanic islands create dramatic black-sand shores where rainforest tumbles directly to the ocean.
 Ancient coral atolls form blindingly white beaches fronting impossibly blue lagoons.
 Some stretches remain virtually untouched, accessible only by boat or long jungle hikes, while others sit conveniently near resorts yet somehow retain their natural magic.

 The archipelago's position in the South Pacific creates ideal beach conditions year-round.
 Trade winds temper tropical heat, water temperatures hover comfortably between 25-29°C, and the surrounding coral reefs protect many shores from heavy surf.
-Unlike Caribbean or Mediterranean beaches that face seasonal extremes, Fiji's coast delivers consistent excellence whether you visit in July or January.
+Unlike some beach destinations that face sharper seasonal extremes, Fiji's coast delivers excellent experiences throughout the year.
 This guide ranks beaches by overall experience, considering sand quality, water clarity, marine life, accessibility, facilities, and that indefinable quality that makes certain places unforgettable.

 Best Time for Beach Activities

-- Swimming & Snorkeling: Year-round, but visibility peaks May-October (dry season)
+- Swimming & Snorkeling: Year-round, but visibility often peaks May-October (dry season)

-- Surfing: Best swells March-October on southern exposures, November-April on northern reefs
+- Surfing: Best swells March-October on southern exposures, with seasonal variation by reef and coast

-- Photography: May-October offers clearer skies and more consistent light
+- Photography: May-October often brings clearer skies and more consistent light

-- Romantic Escapes: June-September (comfortable temperatures, lower humidity)
+- Romantic Escapes: June-September offers comfortable temperatures and lower humidity

 The 15 Best Beaches in Fiji